seanjiangsh/ztm-ml-ds/README.md

 3. Install the required packages by running `pip install -r requirements.txt`.
 4. Run the Jupyter notebook directly in VSCode (Jupyter extension is required).
 5. Alternatively, start the Jupyter notebook in your browser by running `jupyter notebook`.
+6. In neural-network project, the notebook should be running on Google Colab for GPU acceleration.